-- Failure to provide any materials and/or services after initial deposit or later payment. - Incomplete and unfinished work based on amount paid. - Poor quality and workmanship; work not conforming to building codes. - Work on project stalls due to unreasonable delays, contractor not communicating with homeowner, or contractor disappears. - Contractor refuses to complete work unless additional money is paid or contractor requests money before it is due under the contract. - New or additional damage is caused by contractor during project. - Homeowner later discovers: Contractor not licensed to obtain building permit or perform plumbing, electrical, HVAC work; no building permit or inspections of project; no current liability insurance; work performed by unlicensed tradesmen; homeowner's funds are used for other projects and/or contractor does not pay employees, subcontractors or suppliers who then file mechanics liens against property.
+- Failure to provide any materials and/or services after initial deposit or later payment. - Incomplete and unfinished work based on amount paid. - Poor quality and workmanship/work not conforming to building codes. - Work on project stalls due to unreasonable delays/contractor not communicating with homeowner. - Contractor refuses to complete work unless additional money is paid or contractor requests money before it is due under the contract. - New or additional damage is caused by the contractor during project. - Local Building Department orders work to stop because no building permit was issued, no inspections were performed, or work failed inspections. - Subcontractors, contractor employees or suppliers are threatening to file liens against the property because the general contractor failed to pay them.

+Homeowner later discovers: Contractor was not licensed to obtain building permit or perform plumbing, electrical, HVAC work; no building permit or inspections obtained for the project; no current liability insurance held by contractor; work performed by unlicensed tradesmen; homeowner's funds are used for other projects; homeowner's funds are not used to pay employees, subcontractors or suppliers; subcontractors and/or suppliers file mechanics liens against property.